ipponshimeji/Panasu/Test/test_reserving_output.md

 The **test_reserving_output.ps1** script is the same to [test.ps1](test.md) except:

-* `-OutputDir` parameter is mandatory and it can be specified as a positioned parameter of index 0.
+* `-OutputDir` parameter is mandatory and it can be specified as the first positioned parameter.

 ## Examples